gericodes/vCenter-basic-architecture/README.md

 # vCenter-basic-architecture
-Script to collect basic vCEnter architecture and put it in csv file
+Script to collect basic vCenter architecture and put it in csv file